Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **`dhcp6leased`** handles all *DHCPv6* communication with the ISP on the WAN interface.
 It sends a request for prefix delegation (IA_PD) and receives a delegated prefix, usually a /56.
 It then subdivides that prefix according to its configuration and **records subprefixes assigned to each LAN interface** in its internal lease database located at `/var/db/dhcp6leased/`.
 In our `hostname.ix1` file, `dhcp6leased` is configured to assign the prefix to `ix0` (our LAN interface).

 **`rad`** (Router Advertisement Daemon) obtains the delegated prefix (DP) information from the WAN interface according to its configuration in ```/etc/rad.conf```.
 It then constructs the router advertisement messages and sends them out on the LAN interface(s), to advertise the corresponding prefix (subnet) (and DNS subnet based on our ULA, as configured in our case).
-This allows clients to self-configure IPv6 addresses using SLAAC.
+This allows LAN clients to self-configure IPv6 addresses using their own SLAAC services.
 Note that LAN clients will end up with several IPv6 addresses, including their own LLAs, as well as the SLAAC-configured GUAs and ULAs based on the advertised DP and ULA prefix- this is normal and by design on IPv6.

 ### Why This Design Works